sammielas/Terraform-ECS-Deployment/README.md

 # Rentzone Application Deployment on AWS

-## **Project Overview**
-The Rentzone application is a dynamic web application deployed on **Amazon Web Services (AWS)** using **Terraform, Docker, Amazon Elastic Container Registry (ECR), and Elastic Container Service (ECS)**.
-This guide outlines the steps required to set up the infrastructure and deploy the application efficiently.
+- **Visibility**: Public
+A dynamic web application deployed on AWS using Terraform, Docker, ECR, and ECS.
+The project focuses on automating infrastructure setup and deployment for scalability and reliability.

+- **Primary Language**: HCL (Terraform), Python (optional for scripting)
+- **Complexity/Key Features**:
+  - Multi-tier architecture with VPC, ECS, RDS, ALB, and S3.
+  - Infrastructure as Code (Terraform) for automated provisioning.
+  - Container orchestration with ECS Fargate.
+  - Secure IAM roles, SSL certificates, and auto-scaling.
 ---

 ## **Architecture**